hudson155/kairo/docs/style-guide.md

   Specifically, `null` should be used for 404 responses and to explicitly remove fields in PATCH requests.

+- **GUIDs:**
+  Although the Java and Postgres types are `UUID` and `uuid`, respectively, we refer to these types of identifiers as GUIDs, since GUID is easier to pronounce than UUID.

 - **Get vs. list:**
   The term "get" should be used when fetching a particular entity.
   The term "list" should be used when fetching multiple entities.